dd32/td-gh-ex/readme.txt

 == License ==

-Advance Blog WordPress Theme, Copyright (C) 2018, Themematic Advance Blog is distributed under the terms of the GNU GPL
+Advance Blog WordPress Theme, Copyright (C) 2018, wpinterface Advance Blog is distributed under the terms of the GNU GPL

 == Installation ==